List of Merlin characters: MordredMordred (portrayed by Asa Butterfield and Alexander Vlahos) was a Druid, whose master Cerdan is executed on Uther's orders. Morgana claims to feel an inexplicable link with the boy which drives her to keep him safe. The Great Dragon later tells Merlin that Mordred will one day kill Arthur. Mordred is telepathic and calls Merlin "Emrys" [the Welsh form of Ambrose or Ambrosius, meaning "Immortal"], claiming he knows who Merlin is and that they are "the same". Despite the warning, Merlin eventually helps Morgana in a plan for Arthur to escape with the boy. He returns again in episode 2.3 when Morgana goes in search of the Druids. By way of her telepathic connection, he is able to sense that she has been stung by a giant scorpion and needs help. It is also shown that Mordred's magic is powerful enough to kill four or five armed soldiers with a single spell. He returns in "The Witch's Quickening" when he, allied with a group of renegades, seeks an ancient crystal with the ability to show the future, but he is forced to flee when the bandits are discovered. As he escapes, Merlin attempts to stop him by causing a branch to trip him up, but Mordred retaliates by impaling two knights in the back with spears, grimly informing Merlin that he will not forgive nor forget this. Mordred's trademarks are his icy blue glare and green cloak. It is presumed he was about 11 in "The Beginning of the End", and about 12 in both "The Nightmare Begins" and The "Witch's Quickening".

-The fifth episode of season 5 entitled "The Disir", sees Arthur, Merlin, and Mordred confront a sorcerer who has been injured by Gawaine.
+The fifth episode of season 5 entitled "The Disir", sees Arthur, Merlin, and Mordred confront a sorcerer who has been injured by Gwaine.
 The dying sorcerer gives Arthur a coin from the Disir, interpreted as a judgement against Arthur.
 Mordred is allowed to accompany the King to meet the Disir, and is consequently fatally injured protecting his King.
 Arthur decides to beg for Mordred's life, and the Disir give him an ultimatum, saying that he must embrace the Old Ways.
 Arthur is swayed against them by Merlin, in an attempt to prevent Mordred's survival.
 Arthur is therefore told his fate and doom is now sealed.
 Once they arrive in Camelot, Mordred exits the castle alive and well, and Merlin realises his mistake – that Arthur refusing to embrace the Old Religion sealed his fate.

 Mordred finally turns against Camelot when the girl he loves is executed for trying to kill Arthur.
 He tells Morgana Merlin is Emrys.
 Mordred's Sword is then forged in the breath of the White Dragon Aithusa.
 Merlin is deprived of his magic and sealed in the Crystal Cave.
 Morgana's Saxon Army prepares to attack the forces of Camelot at Camlann, Mordred is sent to lead part of the army through a secret pass to attack Camelot's forces.
 However Merlin regains his magic and warns Arthur.
 In the battle Mordred succeeds in wounding Arthur, however Arthur then stabs him dead.
 A shard of Mordred's Sword remains lodged in Arthur, killing him soon after.
 Mordred is buried by Morgana who swears revenge, but after tracking Arthur and Merlin down is killed by Excalibur.